Nondegenerate neck pinches along the mean curvature flow: Proof of the main results

-for $x\in S\setminus U_1$.
-Since $F_t(S)$ satisfies the mean curvature flow, and using the uniform curvature bounds in property (c) above, it follows that if $K$ is sufficiently large, and for small $\epsilon$ (depending on the curvature bounds), $\tilde{G}^\epsilon_t$ is a supersolution of the mean curvature flow, in the sense that
+for large $K > 0$ to be chosen.
+Since $v(x,t)$ satisfies the graphical mean curvature flow, and using that outside of $U_1^-$ the curvature is uniformly bounded, it follows that if $K$ is sufficiently large and $\epsilon$ sufficiently small, depending on the curvature bounds and the bounds for the derivatives of $V$, then $v^\epsilon(x,t)$ is a supersolution of the graphical mean curvature flow equation over $S_T\setminus U_1$ for $t\geq t_0$.